Sames-Jtudd/MPRA-design-tool/README.md

 Functions performed by the script ;

-Part 1 : extract variants within a defined genetic interval around sentinel/leads SNPs from which  probe sequences will be created.
-Sentinel/leads SNPs are defined in --summary_SNP_file and full SNP list specified by the --all_SNP_file.
+Part 1 : extract variants within a defined genetic interval around sentinel/lead SNPs from which  probe sequences will be created.
+Sentinel/lead SNPs are defined by **--summary_SNP_file** and full SNP list by **--all_SNP_file**.
 Look up SNPs against a reference database file to ensure mappings and alleles are correct.
 Determine reference and alternate alleles.
 Optionally, remove SNPs that are known sequencing artifacts.